 The tax rate to focus on when you retire early is the effective tax rate.
 Normally we care about the marginal tax rate when considering taxes on non-super investment income and capital gains.
 However, that assumes a salary is being earned.
 An effective tax rate accounts for the graduated nature of taxes where higher rates are paid as earnings surpass each threshold.

 The following chart shows the effective tax rate on different levels of investment income or capital gains generated in a year.
-This accounts for the tax cuts due to go into effect on July 1st 2024.
+This accounts for the tax cuts due to go into effect in 2024.

 Simply put, more pre-tax income or capital gains in non-super accounts is required to support a given level of spending.
 That means more savings.
 Taking tax into account and working on minimising tax is a critical part of early retirement and should be included in your plan.